 - Fasting to lose weight: fasting is a way of life, not a fad diet.

-Alternative fasting and weight loss
+Alternate fasting and weight loss

-It’s important to make a distinction between alternative fasting and the goal of weight loss.
+It’s important to make a distinction between alternate fasting and the goal of weight loss.
 Indeed, articles promoting fasting for weight loss are everywhere.
 For weight loss, this should be avoided!
 Instead of trying to restrict yourself, you should understand the origin of the excess weight or simply the relationship you have with your image.

 ➜ In the first case, it’s important to ask yourself whether there is emotional hunger caused by poor emotional management.
 It is also possible that you are overweight because of eating disorders such as hyperphagia.
 It is therefore a psychological problem that needs to be treated, not a way of eating.